davidpaps/london_bikes/README.md

 # London Bikes

-A simple Test Driven Object Orientated Programming app, simulating the Santender Cycles around London - functions via the command line.
-Showcases good coding prncipals: Encapsulation, DRY, SRP, TDD.
-Built on the following requirements:
+A simple Object Orientated app, simulating the Santender Cycles around London - functions via the command line.
+Test driven in Ruby with the RSpec library, this showcases good coding prncipals: Encapsulation, DRY, SRP, TDD.
+Built on the a set of user stories.

 ---